 Bob O’Neill joined Davenport & Company (Mt.
 Pleasant, SC) in 2017 as Senior Vice President of Public Finance, working with local governments on issues of finance and strategic leadership and management.

-Mr. O’Neill is also serving as adjunct professor in the Center for Regional Excellence at Old Dominion University and has been named a Riley Fellow for the Joseph P. Riley Jr. Center for Livable Communities, College of Charleston, whose mission is to leverage the intellectual resources of the college in support of the economic and cultural vibrancy of communities throughout South Carolina and the world.
+Mr. O’Neill is serving as Executive in Residence and Fellow for the Joseph P Riley, Jr. Center for Livable Communities, College of Charleston, whose mission is to leverage the intellectual resources of the college in support of the economic and cultural vibrancy of communities throughout South Carolina and the world.

 He is the former executive director of ICMA (International City/County Management Association), which advances professional local government worldwide, a position he held since December 2002.